Cotter family: Sir James Fitz Edmond Cotter

 Born around 1630, James Cotter attached himself to the Royalist cause in the Civil Wars.
 On the restoration of Charles II to the throne in 1660 he was a lieutenant in a foot (infantry) regiment.
 James Cotter founded his career in royal service by organising and executing the assassination of one of the regicides (people involved in the trial and execution of Charles I), John Lisle, in Switzerland (at Lausanne, 14 September 1664).
 In 1666 he went to the West Indies.
 In 1667 he commanded 700 men in an attack on St Christopher's when he was captured by the French.
 In 1681 he was appointed Governor of the island of Montserrat.
 With a royal pension and his profits from his West Indian governorship James Cotter became very wealthy.
 It is likely that James Cotter was an intimate of James II and may have served at sea with the king when he was Duke of York, and an admiral, in the war against the Dutch of 1665.
 James Cotter is believed to have been knighted by King James in 1685 following the Battle of Sedgemoor.

 James II had converted to Roman Catholicism before he succeeded to the throne, the birth of a son an heir who would be raised a Catholic precipitated the Glorious Revolution of 1688, and James fled England.
 In order to retrieve his fortunes King James landed in Ireland in March 1689 with French troops.
 At this time Sir James Cotter, a Catholic like his king, was made commander of the Jacobite forces in Cork.
 In 1691 Cotter was made Brigadier General in command of all the Jacobite forces in counties Cork, Kerry, Limerick and Tipperary.
+Cotter is said to have entertained King James at his house in Anngrove in 1689 and was reputedly promised an elevation to the peerage as a Marquis.
 During the time of his authority Sir James Cotter treated the Protestant landowners well.
 He was rewarded for his moderation when, following the surrender of the Jacobite forces under the Treaty of Limerick, the support of his Protestant neighbours allowed him to retain his property and lands in full.

 Sir James Cotter was, in the style of previous generations of Irish chieftains, a great patron of poetry and other writings in the Irish language.
 Domhnall Ó Colmáin included much biographical material concerning Sir James in his tract Párliament na mBan.

 James Fitz Edmond Cotter married twice (the first marriage without issue), his second wife being Ellen Plunkett daughter of Matthew, 7th Lord Louth.
 He died in 1705.
 His eldest son, James, inherited his wealth and patronage of the Catholic population of Cork, but not his astute political instincts and ended his life on the gallows.